DragosCada/ConvoBot/README.md

 ![](images/UWBluePurple.png)

 The original idea was to create an app, as shown below.
+The ChatBot was an MVP for this idea.

 ![](images/iphone_app_r.png)